brendansparrow/web-template/SECURITY.md

 To report a security issue, file an issue with the "SECURITY" label attached.

-We'll endeavor to respond quickly, and will keep you updated throughout the process.
+We'll try to respond quickly, and will keep you updated throughout the process.